yuensiangang/yuensiangang.github.io/tools.md

 Details of the task will be shown after the paper is published, but if you are interested out to find out more in the meantime, feel free to contact me at angys@ihpc.a-star.edu.sg

 ## Apathy Motivation Index
 The Apathy Motivation Index (AMI) (Ang et al. 2017, <i>PLoS One</i>) is a brief self-report assessment of apathy and motivation in the behavioral, social and emotional domains.
 It possesses good internal reliability, test-retest reliability and construct validity; and has been rigorously validated with both exploratory and confirmatory factor analyses.
 It has been translated into Chinese, Dutch and German and is currently being used by 20+ groups around the world.
+We have also validated a caregiver version of the task and the findings are currently udner review for publication.
+If you require a copy of the questionnaire, feel free to contact me at angys@ihpc.a-star.edu.sg

 The AMI is freely available for use with appropriate citation.